deepak-karkala/blog/docs/source/mlops/ch1_problem_framing.md

     *   Increase average revenue per user (ARPU) by $A.
     *   Reduce fraudulent transaction value by $B per quarter.
 *   **Connect ML Potential to Business Value:** Crucially, hypothesize *how* an ML solution could realistically influence these business metrics.
 Don't assume a better model metric automatically translates to better business outcomes.
 Many projects fail because this link is weak or unproven.
 We need evidence (often from experiments later) that improving the model's predictions directly impacts the target KPI.
+*   **Discuss and agree on the level of model explainability**
+    *   Discuss and agree with the business stakeholders on the acceptable level of model explainability required for the use case.
+Use the agreed level as a metric for evaluations and tradeoff analysis across the ML lifecycle.
+Explainability can help with understanding the cause of a prediction, auditing, and meeting regulatory requirements.
+It can be useful for building trust ensuring that the model is working as expected.
+    *   Choose good baselines – Shapley values determine the contribution that each feature made to model prediction.
+SHAP Baselines for Explainability are crucial to building fair and explainable ML models.
+Choose the baseline carefully since model explanations are based on deviations from the baseline (the baseline, in the ML context, is a hypothetical instance).
+You can choose a baseline with a ‘low information content’ (e.g., by constructing an average instance from the training dataset by taking either the median or average for numerical features and the mode for categorical features) or a baseline with ‘high information content’ (e.g., an instance which represents a particular class of instances that you are interested in).

 ---